 - Stiffness of the jaw

-- Loose or damaged teeth
+- In addition, loose or damaged teeth

 - Formation of a lump or abnormal appearance of the cheek or jaw